 In a nutshell:

-- The rebate is given as a discount on the price of the system by your installer and they will then claim this at a later date so you don’t have to claim it yourself.
+- The rebate is given as a discount on the price of the system by your installer.

 - There is a small amount of paperwork to complete on signing up and then on the day of installation.
 The salesperson will guide you through this.

 - The rebate is not Means Tested.

 In August 2009, the Federal Labor Government introduced the Solar Credits Scheme which entitles homeowners, businesses and non profit organisations to a subsidy in the form Small Technology Certificates (STC).
 The number of STCs you’re entitled to and therefore the size of the assistance you’ll receive depends on the system size installed (in kWs) and the amount of solar radiation your location receives.

 If you’d like to know what Small Technology Certificates (STCs) actually are, why they exist and how their value is calculated, read on.